 Gestalt assumes an underlying push towards wholeness, unity and completeness.
 From this perspective, our interest is in supporting the well-being of the individual, group or organization by identifying the possibilities for growth and uncovering the patterns that keep them from reaching their potential.
-We focus on the whole not the parts: mind, body and spirit are all seen as part of the whole individual; individuals, teams, divisions, departments are all seen as part of the whole organization.
-Social, political, physical, intellectual and spiritual aspects of all systems are intertwined.
-While we may ultimately choose to focus our intervention on one of the parts, we always keep the whole in mind.
+We focus on the whole not the parts: heart, head and gut are seen as part of the whole individual; individuals, teams, divisions, departments are all seen as part of the whole organization.
+Social, political, physical, intellectual and spiritual aspects of the system are intertwined.
+While we may focus our intervention on one of the parts, we always keep the whole in mind.

 Honoring the Positive